jxcore/jxcore-cordova/README.md

 If you need a JS side method that you want to call multiple times use below approach instead depending on a method callback id.

+**Remarks**
-JXcore cordova interface doesn't keep the reference for a callback id once it's used.
+  - JXcore cordova interface doesn't keep the reference for a callback id once it's used.
+  - JavaScript is a single threaded language.
+Don't call the referenced JS methods from other threads.

 ```
   cordova('fromJXcore').registerToNative(function(param1, param2){